upbound/docs/content/users/users.md

 ## Delete an account

 Selecting [Delete Account](https://accounts.upbound.io/settings/delete) in the My Account pane will send a request to Upbound support to have your account deleted.
-Any organizations assocaited with this account will _not_ be deleted.
+Any organizations associatted with this account _won't_ be deleted.
 If you are the primary account holder for any of your organizations, you will need to deactivate or transfer ownership of them before you delete your user account.